 Payment Options

-In 2024, permits may be purchased online or via credit card at the check station.
+Permits may be purchased online or via credit card at the check station.

 Annual Permit stickers will be valid until December 31 and will need to be visible on the boat so that permit numbers can be recorded and tracked by the inspector on duty.
 3-Day Passes and 1-Day Passes for registered or motorized watercraft may be purchased online and are valid only for the date(s) indicated on the pass.